MA Teachers College, Columbia University

 BA Rutgers College

 He focuses on the human impact of natural disasters, geographic and social networks, community preparedness, and sustainability education.
 He has authored several book chapters and journal articles related to these themes.
 His work has appeared in the Journal of Social Studies Research, the National Council for Social Studies Bulletin, and in Interactive Learning Environments.
-As part of a grant with the U.S. Centers for Disease Control and Prevention, he is been developing and evaluating curricula pertaining to disaster response and the needs of socially and geographically vulnerable populations.
+As part of a grant with the U.S. Centers for Disease Control and Prevention, he has been developing and evaluating curricula pertaining to disaster response and the needs of socially and geographically vulnerable populations.

 E-Learning’s Potential Scrutinized in Flu Crisis